The Church in Exile

 The Fathers teach that the Church must undergo the Passion of her Divine Head.

-"I fill up in my flesh those things that are lacking of the sufferings of Christ, for His Body, which is the Church."
-(Col. 1:24)
+St. Paul says that he fills up in his flesh what is lacking of the sufferings of Christ for His Body, which is the Church.
+Thus:

 - betrayal,